Business Cards Are Not Dead

 Front of Moo Luxe Business Cards

-I just knew they were right for my brand and while not cheap (up to twice as much as regular ones), they were simply stunning and nowhere near what I was quoted for singularly printed cards on fantastic quality card stock.
+I just knew they were right for my brand and, while not cheap to print (up to twice as much as regular ones), they were simply stunning and nowhere near what I was quoted for singularly printed cards on fantastic quality cardstock.

 Back of Moo Luxe Business Cards

-What made me even more sure I was embarking along the right path was my wife Ashley’s reaction to the thickness.
-As you can see below they have different coloured “seams” running through them, and she was worried people might think there were two of them stuck together.
-This wasn’t a problem for me as people end up spending more time with it, feeling the thickness, getting tactile with the Delightful brand and then realizing that it’s just a really good quality business card that simply and elegantly tells the holder exactly what services I provide and where they can get hold of me.
+What made me even more sure I was embarking on the right path was my wife Ashley’s reaction to the thickness.
+As you can see below, these custom business cards have different colored “seams” running through them, and she worried people might think there were two of them stuck together.
+This wasn’t a problem for me as people end up spending more time with it, feeling the thickness, getting tactile with the Delightful brand, and then realizing it’s just a really good quality business card that simply and elegantly tells the holder exactly what services I provide and where they can get a hold of me.

 Triple Thickness and a Colourful Seam

 What I have found is that it’s a great conversation starter, and people have said that my Delightful business card means they instantly recollect our conversation and many can’t bear to throw it away (because it just feels expensive and not disposable).

 Delivered in a Pretty Business Card Box

 This post was inspired by John Lee after attending the Hanapin Marketing Hero Conference.
 He kindly Tweeted the above a few days after meeting me and chatting at the event.